The magic of Artificial Neural Network — Part 3

 => L is bounded

-Norm of Continuous Linear Functional
+Norm of the Continuous Linear Functional

 Can the set of all continuous linear functional defined on the normed space V form a new vector space?
 The answer is Yes if we define the operations + and · as follows: